michael-collins/DART204/unit3/lesson-5-character-design-and-rigging/exercise-5.md

  Remember, **each element that will be animated needs to be in a separate layer**.

-4. Prepare one sheet with your character depicted in three distinct views **(front, back, and side)** and one pose using Adobe Illustrator/Photoshop.
+4. Prepare one sheet with your character depicted in four distinct views **(front, back, side and posed)** using Adobe Illustrator/Photoshop.

 5. Take a final closer look into your character design and make any necessary adjustments.